Keane Barry: 2023–present

 Barry was drawn against Reynaldo Rivera in the first round of the 2024 World Championship.
 He defeated Rivera 3–1 to advance to the second round, where he was eliminated following a 3–0 loss to Michael van Gerwen.
+He partnered O'Connor again at the PDC World Cup, where they were eliminated in Group E by Chinese Taipei.
 He reached his second PDC World Youth Championship semi-final, where he was defeated 6–4 by Jurjen van der Velde.
-He partnered O'Connor again at the PDC World Cup, where they were eliminated in Group E by Chinese Taipei.
 In November, Barry was one of eight players to earn a place at the Grand Slam of Darts through the Tour Card Holder Qualifier, his debut at the event.
 He exited the tournament by finishing third in Group F, with a win against Lourence Ilagan and losses against Luke Littler and Dimitri Van den Bergh.

 Barry took one of the two Development Tour qualifying spots for the 2025 World Championship after winning three titles in 2024.
 He claimed back-to-back titles at events two and three before adding a third win at event twelve.
 At his sixth PDC World Championship, he won his opening match 3–1 against Kim Huybrechts, before a 3–0 defeat by Gerwyn Price in the second round.
 Barry and O'Connor reached the quarter-finals of the 2025 PDC World Cup, where they were eliminated by Northern Ireland.

+At the 2026 World Championship, Barry defeated Tim Pusey 3–0 in the first round.
+He was beaten 3–0 by Martin Schindler in the second round.
+He defeated Michael Smith and Stephen Bunting on his way to the semi-finals of Players Championship 7 in March 2026, losing 7–6 to Alan Soutar.

 Personal life

 After leaving school, Barry worked for his father's scaffolding business.
+He has an avid interest in greyhound racing, as his father owned greyhounds when he was younger, and his girlfriend's family are also involved in the sport.
+In 2026, he partnered with optical retail chain Specsavers.

 Barry has been associated with darts manufacturer Target since 2019.
 His darts nickname is "Dynamite" – in reference to his quick throwing style – and his walk-on music is "TNT" by AC/DC.